-Grow your Content Marketing Efforts
+Grow Your Content Marketing Efforts

-This means creating, publishing, and sharing different types of content — blog posts, whitepapers, ebooks, infographics, photos and videos, social media posts, etc. — that are designed to educate and engage your audience, while also positioning your brand as a thought leader and expert.
+This means creating, publishing, and sharing different types of content — blog posts, whitepapers, ebooks, infographics, photos and videos, social media posts, etc. — designed to educate and engage your audience while also positioning your brand as a thought leader and expert.

-If you represent a bank or financial institution, your content marketing efforts can revolve around how to invest wisely, or how to practice online banking safety.
+If you represent a bank or financial institution, for example, your content marketing efforts can revolve around how to invest wisely, or how to practice online banking safety.
 If you’re a healthcare provider, you can talk about healthy living, fitness and diet options, and healthcare news and trends.

 Focus on Customer Experience

 Focusing on the customer experience — from initial contact, through the process of engagement, to post-transactional interactions and long-term relationships — strengthens the entire foundation of your brand.
 On the other hand, if you don’t deliver a great customer experience, people will look elsewhere for a competitor that does.

-Add Reviews to your Website
+Add Reviews to Your Brand Website

 Nurture Loyal Customers and Brand Advocates